American Rhododendron Society 2021

 Take advantage of an exciting opportunity to learn about growing, breeding and gardening with rhododendrons.
-Due to the present travel restrictions, the 2021 American Rhododendron Society Convention will be offering all the live presentations, garden tours and networking opportunities available on line, to anyone who can access the internet!
+Due to the present travel restrictions, the 2021 American Rhododendron Society Convention will be offering all the live presentations, virtual garden tours and networking opportunities available on line, to anyone who can access the internet!
 As the Canadian border is still closed to non-essential travel we encourage international participants to register for the virtual Convention.
-Currently Nova Scotia requires those from out of the province to quarantine for fourteen days (see latest travel restrictions here) so we also encourage Canadians from other provinces to register for the virtual Convention.
-For Nova Scotia residents attending. and possibly others from Atlantic Canada, there be in-person sessions and bus tours to well-known gardens as well as a plant sale featuring rare and unusual plants.
+Currently Nova Scotia has restricted travel, so the Convention will be all virtual.

 On day one, the convention launches with “Introduction to Mi’kma’ki”, from Gerald Gloade, well known to Nova Scotians as a Mi’kmaw presenter, educator and naturalist.
 Gerald’s unique First People’s perspective into the early history and natural history of our region provides an entertaining and informative context for the convention tours and presentations that follow.
-Sheila Stevenson, past President of the ARHS will be presenting live on the history of rhododendron research and development in the province.
+Sheila Stevenson, past President of the ARHS,will be presenting live on the history of rhododendron research and development in the province.
 Todd Boland from Memorial Botanical Garden will present on “Rhodos in Newfoundland” and Dianne McLeod from New Brunswick will present on “Rhododendron lapponicum.”

 We are extremely fortunate to be able to bring some very celebrated speakers to the convention, who will be addressing different aspects of our theme: Rhodos Down East: Exploring the North Atlantic Region.
-These will include Ken Cox, rhodo breeder and seasoned plant explorer from Glendoick Nursery, Scotland; Joe Bruso, veteran rhodo breeder from Massachusetts.
+These will include Ken Cox, rhodo breeder and seasoned plant explorer from Glendoick Nursery, Scotland and Joe Bruso, veteran rhodo breeder from Massachusetts.
 Well-known plant experts Christina Woodward and Nick Yarmoshuk from Ontario, Philip McDougall an ex-pat Nova Scotian now living in B.C., and Kristian Theqvist of Finland, will also be active participants.
-As well, there will be many knowledgeable, local plantspeople on hand for stimulating, informal discussions.

-Some very special tours, both virtual and in-person, will include the Annapolis Royal Historic Gardens and Peggy’s Cove barrens, as well as a number of remarkable private gardens that should be at the height of spring bloom for many rhododendrons and companion plants.
+Virtual garden tours will include the Annapolis Royal Historic Gardens and Peggy’s Cove barrens.
 The winter so far has been mild and the bud set excellent in many places, so we are hoping for a really good show!

-Networking opportunities will include the Breeder’s Roundtable where you can hear about the latest trends in Rhodo breeding, the ARS Next Generation Project which will show how to involve the next generation in your local ARS club, as well as social events that feature the seafood, cider and wine from our local producers.
+Networking opportunities will include the Breeder’s Roundtable where you can hear about the latest trends in Rhodo breeding, the ARS Next Generation Project which will show how to involve the next generation in your local ARS club, and the ARS Annual General Meeting and Awards Presentations.

 VIRTUAL CONVENTION REGRISTRATION: